 The European Council of Skeptical Organisations (ECSO) is an umbrella of skeptical organisations in Europe.
 Founded on 25 September 1994, the ECSO aims to co-ordinate activities of European organisations and individuals that aim at critically investigating pseudoscientific statements and claims regarding observations of paranormal phenomena, and to make the results of its investigations known to the broad public.
-It means to continue the series of European skeptical congresses that preceded its foundation and supports a biennial congress and a symposium every other year.The Policy of the European Council of Skeptical Organisations states that it strives:
+It means to continue the series of European skeptical congresses that preceded its foundation and supports a biennial congress and a symposium every other year.
+The Policy of the European Council of Skeptical Organisations states that it strives:

-1. To promote and defend the highest standards of scientific integrity and practice in research, education, medicine and public policy.
+- To promote and defend the highest standards of scientific integrity and practice in research, education, medicine and public policy.

-3. To encourage the conducting of controlled tests and experiments on such claims and practices, one intention being to demonstrate to the public the broader applications of science and critical thinking.
+- To encourage the conducting of controlled tests and experiments on such claims and practices, one intention being to demonstrate to the public the broader applications of science and critical thinking.
 In particular this applies to phenomena commonly identified as ‘paranormal’ of ‘pseudoscientific’.
 However, no claims, explanations or theories will be rejected in advance of objective evaluation

 Board of Directors

 Cornelis de Jager served as first chairman until 2001, when he was replaced by Amardeo Sarma (2001–2013).
-He was followed by Gábor Hraskó (2013-2017).
-Since September 2017, the ECSO board is composed as follows:
+He was followed by Gábor Hraskó (2013-2017) and Claire Klingenberg (2017-2024).
+The current ECSO board was elected 3 June 2024 and is as follows:

-• Catherine de Jong (VtdK) – Vice-President
+- Catherine de Jong (VtdK) – Vice-President

-• Amardeo Sarma (GWUP) – Treasurer
+- Amardeo Sarma (GWUP) – Vice-President

-• Paola De Gobbi (CICAP) – Member
+- Paola De Gobbi (CICAP) – Member

-• Michael Heap (ASKE) – Member
+- Michael Heap (ASKE) – Member

-• András Gábor Pintér (SzT) – Member
+- András Gábor Pintér (SzT) – Member

-• Jean-Paul Krivine (AFIS) – Member
+- Marianne Rodot (AFIS) – Member

-About Board members
+About the Board members:

 Catherine de Jong

 Catherine de Jong is an anaesthesiologist.
 She lives in Amsterdam, the Netherlands.
-For 15 years she has been a board member of Vereniging tegen de Kwakzalverij, The Dutch Society Agains Quackery, which has been fighting quackery since 1881 and is probably the oldest skeptical society in the world.
+For 15 years she has been a board member of Vereniging tegen de Kwakzalverij, The Dutch Society Against Quackery, which has been fighting quackery since 1881 and is probably the oldest skeptical society in the world.

 Michael Heap